Gebrauchsmusik: Politicization and decline

 A second reason, though, for this discredit was the occurrence to certain composers and their followers that composing music for large-scale public use would lead to a need for them to pander as well to large-scale public taste.
 Such a concept was anathematic to the art-for-art's-sake ideal which followed alongside that of community music in Germany since the days of Beethoven, who had ushered in the era of the well-regarded and financially successful free-lance composer.
-Schoenberg wrote to the effect that Gebrauchsmusik would hardly out-live its present-day application, while that composed for art and no other purpose would have the only chance at immortality.
+Schoenberg wrote to the effect that Gebrauchsmusik would hardly outlive its present-day application, while that composed for art and no other purpose would have the only chance at immortality.
 Schoenberg also noted that there had been less and less call for such utility music since the end of the Republic anyway, and certainly since the conclusion of the war.
 As a result of this, Gebrauchsmusik's most ardent promoters had again become "ideal artists".
 Earlier, the critic Theodor W. Adorno had called the work of Hindemith and other Gebrauchsmusiker symptomatic of "false [social] consciousness", and condemned it as being not truly useful at all, due to what he considered its lack of emotional content.
 By the late 1950s, Gebrauchsmusik had become almost universally a term of insult, especially among composers.
-Hindemith himself attempted, somewhat, to back away from it, when in a lecture at Harvard in 1950, he said that "quite obviously music for which no use can be found, that is to say, useless music, is not entitled to public consideration anyway and consequently the Gebrauch is taken for granted", and also that "[u]p to this day it has been impossible to kill the silly term and the unscrupulous classification that goes with it".
+Hindemith himself attempted, somewhat, to back away from it, when in a lecture at Harvard in 1950, he said that "quite obviously music for which no use can be found, that is to say, useless music, is not entitled to public consideration anyway and consequently the Gebrauch is taken for granted", and also that "to this day it has been impossible to kill the silly term and the unscrupulous classification that goes with it".